| Screenshot | Link | Fashion Belle's Review |

 ||

-Leanne Barlow has posted several tutorials on her blog for creating patterns and sewing custom apparel.
+Leanne Barlow sells several tutorials for creating patterns and sewing custom apparel.
 Our favorite tutorial is this maxi skirt from knit fabric, designed for both regular and maternity wear.
-See also the following links for maxi skirt variations: dress it down, dress it up and color pop.
-Add Comment or View 0 Comments |
+See also the following links for maxi skirt variations: dress it down, dress it up and color pop. |